cchudzicki-ocw-testing/18.706-spring-2023/content/pages/syllabus.md

 The beginning of the course will cover fundamental concepts forming the basic vocabulary of the algebraic language in today’s math.

-- Concepts
+- Concepts:
-    - Rings, modules.
+    - Rings, modules
-    - (Semi)simple rings, division rings.
+    - (Semi)simple rings, division rings
-    - Wedderburn Theorem, Jordan-Hoelder and Krull-Schmidt Theorem.
+    - Wedderburn Theorem, Jordan-Hoelder and Krull-Schmidt Theorem
-    - Prime radical, Jacobson radical.
+    - Prime radical, Jacobson radical
-    - Artinian rings.
+    - Artinian rings
 - Categories:
-    - Yoneda Lemma, adjoint functors.
+    - Yoneda Lemma, adjoint functors
-    - Additive and abelian categories.
+    - Additive and abelian categories
-    - Morita theory.
+    - Morita theory
 - Basic homological algebra:
     - δ-functors
     - Tor’s, Ext’s
     - group (co)homology
-    - global dimension etc.
+    - global dimension, etc.
-- These will be followed by somewhat more specialized topics
+- These will be followed by somewhat more specialized topics:
-    - Koszul algebras.
+    - Koszul algebras
-    - Ore Localization and Goldie Theorem.
+    - Ore Localization and Goldie Theorem
-    - Central simple algebras and Brauer group.
+    - Central simple algebras and Brauer group
-    - PI algebras.
+    - PI algebras
-    - Growth of algebras.
+    - Growth of algebras
-    - Some ideas of Noncommutative geometry.
+    - Some ideas of Noncommutative geometry

 ## Lecture Notes and Readings

 Possible references include the book by P.M.
-Cohn “Further
-Algebra and Applications” (chapters 2, 4, 5, 7, 8; an earlier edition of basically the same text is volumes 2,3 of the series “Algebra” by the same
-author); C.A.
-Weibel “An introduction to homological algebra” and notes
-by Mike Artin and by Pavel Etingof available at the course website.
+Cohn “Further  Algebra and Applications” (chapters 2, 4, 5, 7, 8; an earlier edition of basically the same text is volumes 2,3 of the series “Algebra” by the same  author); C.A.
+Weibel “An introduction to homological algebra” and notes  by Mike Artin and by Pavel Etingof available at the course website.

 ## Homework/Exams/Grading

-Biweekly homework assignments will be
+Biweekly homework assignments will be given.
-given.
 Grades will be based on the homework.
-Students are also invited to prepare an optional expository paper for extra
+Students are also invited to prepare an optional expository paper for extra credit.
+There are no exams.
-credit.
-Suggested topics for will be posted on the class website.
-Please talk
-to the instructor before starting to work on the paper.